-- The DVDMS, BMMP and similar portals should be regularly updated and monitored to ensure that there are no stock outs and availability of essential medicines, essential diagnostics services and functional medical devices should be ensured. - Adequate funds may be made available, even over and above the stipulated untied funds to effectively respond to emerging needs - States should make provision for additional free essential medicines and diagnostics in facilities with a higher caseload. - States may consider approving the rates of medicines and equipment that have been discovered by neighbouring states following due process.
-The GOI will facilitate uploading the price lists of different medicines and formulations at the website to facilitate procurements at best possible rates.
+- ➤ The DVDMS, BMMP portals and similar portals should be regularly updated and monitored to ensure that there are no stock outs and essential medicines, and essential diagnostics services and functional medical devices are available. - Adequate funds may be made available, even over and above the stipulated untied funds to effectively respond to the needs and provide free essential medicines and diagnostics in case of higher caseload. - > States may consider approving the rates of medicines and equipment that have been discovered by neighbouring states following due process.
+The GOI will facilitate uploading the price lists of different medicines and formulations at the website to facilitate procurements at best possible rates. - Patients on treatment for chronic diseases, both communicable and non-communicable, would be provided upto three months medicine supplies at a time as prescribed by medical officers.
+The medicines may be delivered at home through frontline workers/volunteers during the period of the restricted movement, provided

-- Patients on treatment for chronic diseases, both communicable and noncommunicable, would be provided upto three months medicine supplies at a time as prescribed by medical officers.
-The medicines may be delivered at home through frontline workers/volunteers during the period of the lockdown/restricted movement, provided patients are stable.
+- patients are stable.
 Patients may be advised to contact MPW/CHO where available or PHC-MO in case of any complications. - In order to ensure uninterrupted supply of medicines, consumables and rapid diagnostic kits, alternate models may be explored.
 One option could be hiring of local youth by the district / block nodal officers as runners to pick up medicines from district drug ware-houses, CHCs or PHCs (as per the local context) and supply them to SHCs/ASHAs.
 The movement of such individuals during the period of restricted movement should be facilitated through ID cards and appropriate intimation to local authorities so that their movement between facilities is not hampered.
 Appropriate protective equipment (masks etc.) may be provided to runners.